Predestination - An In Depth Bible Study - Part 1

 Adobe Acrobat Document 1.4 MB

-There are many different Christian denominations: from Southern Baptist, to Primitive Baptist, to Roman Catholic, to Methodist, to Pentecostal, to Presbyterian, and all points in between it seems.
-All of these different denominations came about because of differences in interpreting the Scriptures.
+There are many different Christian denominations: from Southern Baptist to Primitive Baptist, to Roman Catholic, to Methodist, to Pentecostal, to Presbyterian, and all points in between it seems.
+All these different denominations came about because of differences in interpreting the Scriptures.
 Some of the most common differences of opinion and interpretation occur on doctrines about baptisms, eternal security, and the concept of free will, or man’s choice in the matter of his own salvation.
 This matter of free will gets directly to the subject of predestination, and the issue of whether God chooses who will be brought to faith in Christ, or whether each man chooses for himself whether he wants to believe in Christ and be saved.

 The doctrine of predestination is one of the most controversial and divisive doctrines among Christians.
 Believers who earnestly desire to know the truth about predestination should be willing to thoroughly and carefully examine the biblical teachings on this subject in order to determine what the word of God teaches us about our salvation in Jesus Christ, and to what extent our own will or decision is involved in our salvation.